jmlinder/dotfiles/README.md

 If you looked at my init.vim, yeah I know, I have too many plugins.
 Half of them I don't even use.
 I'm a plugin hoarder.
 We could make a TV show about people like me.

+### /pihole

+My pihole configuration

+### /tshoot

+Some scripts I've used to troubleshoot some things on linux.

 ### crontab.txt